filipencus/portfolio-cv/README.md

 ## Deploy on GITHUB

-1. Run this after your changes: npm run build
+1. Run this after your changes: npm run build (only to check if build its ok)
 2. Commit your changes.
 3. Push to your branch.
 4. Check out the site: filipencus.com